PreEmptive logo

 SMS Phishing

 The increasing use of mobile devices for work also opens new vectors for phishing attacks.
 SMS phishing — also called smishing — has seen a surge.
-Here, attackers sending text messages that direct users to malicious websites or prompt them to disclose sensitive information.
+Here, attackers send text messages that direct users to malicious websites or prompt them to disclose sensitive information.

 Deepfake Phishing